 Perry is a somewhat small city located in the state of Iowa.
 With a population of 8,089 people and three constituent neighborhoods, Perry is the 52nd largest community in Iowa.
 Perry has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Perry, you'll notice that it is more blue-collar than most other communities in America.
-41.46% of Perry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Perry is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Perry who work in office and administrative support (12.71%), sales jobs (8.24%), and food service (6.81%).
+Perry is a blue-collar town, with 39.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Perry is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Perry who work in office and administrative support (12.77%), sales jobs (10.41%), and management occupations (6.57%).

-The per capita income in Perry in 2010 was $17,898, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,592 for a family of four.
+The per capita income in Perry in 2010 was $17,833, which is low income relative to Iowa and the nation.
+This equates to an annual income of $71,332 for a family of four.
+However, Perry contains both very wealthy and poor people as well.

-Perry is a somewhat ethnically-diverse city.
+Perry is an extremely ethnically-diverse city.
 The people who call Perry home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Perry residents report their race to be White, followed by Asian.
+The greatest number of Perry residents report their race to be White, followed by Black or African-American.
 Perry also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.75% of the city’s residents.
-Important ancestries of people in Perry include Irish, English, Danish, and Swedish.
+People of Hispanic or Latino origin account for 35.98% of the city’s residents.
+Important ancestries of people in Perry include Irish, English, Italian, and Danish.

 The most common language spoken in Perry is English.
 Other important languages spoken here include Spanish and Other Asian languages.